libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/DecompositionAndActivity/DecompositionAndActivity.rst

           rows = (dest <= extra) ? averow + 1 : averow;
           Then send to each worker the number of rows

+.. note:: **rows = (dest <= extra) ? averow + 1 : averow** means if **dest <= extra**, we have **rows = averow + 1**.
+Otherwise, we have **rows = averow**.
+This is a shorter version of if and else statement.

-In this example, ROW is the number of rows of matrix, so each process will get at least averow rows.
-The extra is the extra rows when ROW is not divisible by number of workers.
+In this example, **ROW** is the number of rows of matrix, so each process will get at least **averow** rows.
+The **extra** is the extra rows when **ROW** is not divisible by number of workers.
 In order to send each task to each worker, we need to iterate over the number of workers.
 Then if we have extra rows, we know that number of extra rows must be less than the number of workers, so we can give one more row to workers whose ranks are less than extra.

-.. note:: rows = (dest <= extra) ? averow + 1 : averow means if dest <= extra, we say rows = averow + 1.
-Otherwise rows = averow.

 Activity 3: Vector Matrix Multiplication Improved Version
 ---------------------------------------------------------

-In this activity, we will be using decomposition technique, MPI_Send, and MPI_Recv to improve the efficiency of vector matrix multiplication.
+In this activity, we will be using decomposition technique, MPI_Send, and MPI_Recv to improve the efficiency and accuracy of vector matrix multiplication.
 We already seen that by using MPI_Scatter, we do not get the right result if the length of vector is not divisible by the number of workers.
 Thus, we want to use the decomposition technique to help us divide the task fairly among each worker.
-Then, we can send each task to each worker via MPI_Send.
+Then, we can send each task to each worker by using MPI_Send.
 After the workers having received their tasks, they will compute each task, and send their results back to master, and master will check if they are right.